PolMine/polmineR/README.md

 xcode-select --install
 ```

-To compile the C code in the rcqp package, there are system requirements that need to be fulfilled.
-Using a package manager such as Homebrew or Macports makes things considerably easier.
+Please make sure that you agree to the license.

-*Option 1: Using Homebrew*
+Second, an installation of XQuartz is required, it can be obtained from [www.xquartz.org](https://www.xquartz.org/).

-We recommend to use 'Homebrew'.
+Third, to compile the C code in the rcqp package, there are system requirements that need to be fulfilled.
+Using a package manager makes things considerably easier.
+We recommend using 'Homebrew'.
 To install Homebrew, follow the instructions on the [Homebrew Homepage](https://brew.sh/index_de.html).
-The following commands will install the C libraries the rcqp package relies on:
+The following commands need to be executed from a terminal window.
+They will install the C libraries the rcqp package relies on:

 ``` sh
 brew -v install pkg-config